1xuan/iblog/Software Engineering/2022-04-30-Modularize: Coupling And Cohesion.md

 ~~~

-Url module are tighly coupling to view module.
+Url module are tightly coupling to view module.
 I think this way may be a good measure: If a module is deleted, how many modules will be affected.
 Well known, if url module is deleted, then nothing can work.
 (NOTE: I wonder if this structure is acceptable if there are dedicated people manage the two modules separately)

 The above structure can be reorganized as following: